 What do microscopic phytoplankton in the ocean have to do with climate change and climate systems?

 Plenty, according to Tom Weber, who studies the role of the small plants in the ocean carbon cycle as part of an effort to understand global climate systems and the response to perturbations.

 “That’s what really sparked my interest in this field: these tiny plants in the ocean can plunge the Earth in and out of huge climatic changes,” Weber says.

 Weber uses large data sets collected at sea and by NASA satellite sensors to create numerical models to understand the interactions between marine ecosystems, elemental cycles, and the climate—and the effects of perturbations to that system.
 He specifically studies the suite of processes that transfers carbon from the atmosphere to the deep ocean, where it is sequestered out of contact with the atmosphere.

 Phytoplankton pull carbon from the atmosphere into their biomass through photosynthesis, and pack the carbon into organic particles.
 These carbon-rich particles eventually sink from the surface ocean and are broken down by bacteria, releasing carbon dioxide.
 One of Weber’s recent projects includes modeling how deep the carbon sinks before it breaks down.

 “That matters because if it breaks down in the shallow ocean, approximately 100 to 1,000 meters, it is circulated back to the surface and into the atmosphere on short time scales,” he says.
 “If the carbon reaches all the way into the deep ocean, then it’s stored down there for much longer time scales.”

-Unlocking big data
+Unlocking big data to study climate systems